matthew-andrews/ft-style-offline-web-app-part-4/README.md

 - The first time a user uses the app the first load should be rendered on the server side.
 - We should use the [History API][B1] instead of hash tag URLs so that the URL in the user's browser address page always matches page that they are viewing.

-These might not sound like groundbreaking features - websites have been doing the first three since forever - but as usual the *appcache* gets in the way.
+These might not sound like groundbreaking features - websites have been doing the first three since forever - but as usual the *HTML5 application cache* gets in the way.

 In this version we will use a .htaccess file to use [Apache's mod_rewrite][B2].
 Mod rewrite is very widely documented and has